-Individuals are required to provide a completed medical assessment, supplied by the Council, and completed by their own General Practitioner (GP) on initial application.
+Individuals are required to provide a completed medical assessment, supplied by the Council, and completed by a General Practitioner (GP) on initial application.

-A further medical assessment completed by an individual's own GP will be conducted at 45 years of age and every five years thereafter, until 65 years of age, when they will be undertaken annually.
+A further medical assessment completed by a GP will be conducted at 45 years of age and every five years thereafter, until 65 years of age, when they will be undertaken annually.
 Where recommended by the GP, an individual maybe required to undergo tests on a more frequent basis.